The Film and Media Studies Program offers a minor in Film and Media Studies.

 The Minor in Film and Media Studies combines three emphases: media history and theory; experiential learning in media creation; and media and social justice.
 Through the Minor, students may elect to combine the study of media with their other fields of interest.
 Georgetown College’s Program in Film and Media Studies is distinguished by its focus on the relations between media and social justice.
 Our faculty understands the study of media to be inextricably linked to questions of power, rights, human development, and self-determination.
 Our students investigate these questions historically and theoretically and through their own creative and collaborative work.

-The Minor will consist of six required courses.
 Students will be introduced to the study of media through a gateway course (FMST-100) and an introduction course in digital filmmaking (ARTS-181).

 The gateway course will lay out key learning goals for the program:

 - Students will acquire the vocabulary and concepts necessary to analyze media.

 - Students will develop the capacity for close analysis of media.

 - Students will develop understandings of media in historical, cultural, and linguistic contexts.